intuition-dev/INTUITION2/pug/readme.md

+# JAMstack.org as a modern Front End Developer/Designer platform used to leverages ExpressJS's built in *Pug* markup.
+( and eschew imperative languages )

-# Using, leveraging and extending Pug as the main programming language for static generation, cross-platform development and more.
+### Learning, leveraging and *extending* Pug as the main programming language for static generation, cross-platform development and more.

-Lets see how to use and **extend* Pug.

-### Quick Intro to Pug part 1
+## Quick Intro to Pug part 1

+### Markdown

+Using

 You have heard of NodeJS, and even NodesJS http server: ExpressJS.
 A *rendering engine used by ExpressJS template engine is Pug*.
 - [ExpressJS Pug](https://expressjs.com/en/guide/using-template-engines.html)